 Of all Martin Scorsese’s outings with sparring partner Robert DeNiro, this is the strangest.
-He plays Rupert Pupkin, an aspiring stand-up comic (and seedy creep) who dreams of fronting his own TV show but spends his life hanging around stage doors, collecting autographs, and waiting in Reception.
+He plays Rupert Pupkin, a desperate wannabe stand-up comic (and seedy creep) who dreams of fronting his own TV show but spends his life hanging around stage doors, collecting autographs, and waiting in Reception.

 His powerfully complex performance is matched by that of Jerry Lewis who is magnificent as Johnny Carson-style chat-show king Jerry Langford (who makes the mistake of being nice to Pupkin in a moment of weakness).